OGNova/airplane-docs/src/README.md

-# Rowboat
+# airplane

-Rowboat is a utilitarian and administration assistant for Discord.
+airplane is a utilitarian and administration assistant for Discord.
 It's a bot that was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
-The freely hosted version of Rowboat is private, and only added on high-traffic servers.
-Rowboat is [open-source](https://github.com/b1naryth1ef/rowboat).
+The freely hosted version of airplane is private, and only added on high-traffic servers. airplane is [open-source](https://github.com/OGNova/airplane).

-## Use Cases

-### r/Overwatch

-With over 50,000 members, r/Overwatch is one of Discord's largest and most complicated servers.
-Previously the administration team had put together a multitude of custom-written bots with various functionality, but when moving to Rowboat they where able to eliminate these entirely.
-Rowboat provides r/Overwatch with the level of protection and auditing required to run such a high activity server.

-#### Multiple Mod Logs

-By using Rowboat's support for multiple mod logs, r/Overwatch's admins are able to split and categorize logs into various channels, reducing noise without sacrificing logging.

-#### Spam Prevention

-By turning on Rowboat's spam prevention, r/Overwatch takes a huge burden off moderators and ensures the server is safe even when nobody is watching.
-With the high level of configurability they were able to ensure a level of security which does not impact normal chat, but catches bad actors quickly and efficiently.

 ## User Testimonials

-### Looney - Events and Community for Discord

-> Rowboat has allowed us to efficiently scale the moderation teams of our large public and private community servers, without placing extra burden on our volunteer moderators or sacrificing auditability.

-### PapaSmurf - Community Moderator, Server Owner and Discord Partner
+### Nuna - Community Manager

-> Rowboat has helped me manage the multiple servers I run with quick and easy access to logging information.
+> I’ve been exposed to many different bots, while all were wonderful, I’ve found Airplane to be the best.
+Training my moderators how to use this bot is simple and easy, and the commands we have access to are both useful and fun.
+I feel that since we’ve been using Airplane, our Discord has grown exponentially.
+The lack of crashes and bugs with the Airplane bot is one of the key things for any Discord, as well as the tracking aspects.
+We can track name changes, role changes, our trainee mod’s activities, all in clear and concise logs that are easy to follow and well thought out.
+All in all, a well built bot that can be used on large servers as well as smaller ones with ease.

-### Tachyon - Community Moderator and Discord Hypesquad Member
+### Gullus - Community Manager

-> Rowboat allows for easy logging and server administration and moderation; it plays an important role in any discord community and is one of the most responsive bots out there.
+> Airplane has helped me manage a server of 30,000+ users, the bot's layout is simple, easy to learn, and easy to use.
+Before Airplane we had to utilize 5 bots to keep the server running.
+Overall, with the dedication and help from the devs, the bot has improved the server more than any other bot we've seen.

-### Wolfiri - Community Moderator, Server Owner and Discord Partner
+### Xenitran - Community Manager

-> Before Rowboat came along, I was stuck using poorly built and inadequate bots with confusing in-client configurations or limited dashboard options.
-Now with Rowboat, I'm able to easily customize every option and plugin, giving me only the features I want and exactly how I want them.
-The level of customization is unmatched by any other bot.
-My moderation team now has the tools at their disposal to handle anything thrown at them without needing extensive training to use these tools.
-I also no longer have to worry about missing anything with the comprehensive moderation log feature.
-Every change is tracked from nicknames to deleted messages.
-Not only does Rowboat have the best moderation tools, the utility commands are also heavily used on my servers.
-We have reminders, multi-jumbo emoji, and random cats!
-Every feature on Rowboat is well thought out and built with the user's experience in mind.
-Rowboat is an exceptional bot and has truly enhanced my experience on Discord -- I can't imagine moderating a server without it!
+> The bot has improved the workload of moderators, by automatically taking care of some spam, censoring and is generally contributing to a much more smoother and accurate handling with people and infractions.
+It gives us time to focus on more complicated matters and see to a better security of the server.

 ## Plugins